Diego Maradona: Boca Juniors

-Maradona spent five years at Argentinos Juniors, from 1976 to 1981, scoring 115 goals in 167 appearances before his US$4-million transfer to Boca Juniors in February 1981.
-Maradona received offers to join other clubs, including River Plate who offered to make him the club's best paid player.
-However, River decided to drop its bid due to its large payroll in keeping Daniel Passarella and Ubaldo Fillol.

-Maradona signed a contract with Boca Juniors on 20 February 1981.
-He made his debut two days later against Talleres de Córdoba, scoring twice in the club's 4–1 win.
-On 10 April, Maradona played his first Superclásico against River Plate at La Bombonera stadium.
-Boca defeated River 3–0 with Maradona scoring a goal after dribbling past Alberto Tarantini and Fillol.
-Despite the distrustful relationship between Maradona and Boca Juniors manager, Silvio Marzolini, Boca had a successful season, winning the league title after securing a point against Racing Club.
-That would be the only title won by Maradona in the Argentine domestic league.
+Maradona completed a US$4-million transfer to the Argentine club Boca Juniors in February 1981.
+He had received offers from other clubs, including River Plate, which offered to make him their highest paid player.
+However, River ultimately dropped their bid due to their large payroll and desire to retain Daniel Passarella and Ubaldo Fillol.
+Maradona made his debut for Boca on 22 February against Talleres de Córdoba, scoring twice in a 4–1 win.
+On 10 April, he played his first Superclásico against River Plate at La Bombonera stadium.
+Boca defeated River 3–0 with Maradona scoring once.
+Despite the distrustful relationship between Maradona and Boca Juniors manager Silvio Marzolini, Boca won the 1981 league title.